 The heavy lifting of accounting, I leave it to my accountant.

 For lightweight lifting and business projections, I rely on my spreadsheet to project my next 6 months of expenses and I use one more spreadsheets called as the estimated business with billing amount to get a final net balance value for next 6 months (months wise).

 The type of spreadsheet I have included above has been my lifeline for years.

 I know the spreadsheet for the financial plan is not perfect but it does the job.

-If you need something complex or something which can help you make a business plan for a small business to present to your investors, I highly recommend using a tool called as Live Plans.
+If you need something complex or something which can help you make a business plan for a small business to present to your investors, I highly recommend using a tool called Live Plans.

 My first business plan was built using their service.

-Till date, they stay my favorite.
+Till date, they stay my favourite.
 Every time I have a consulting job to make a business plan or we plan to start something new.
 I turn to Live Plans to use their service.

 The advantages of using the service of Live Plan are:

 - Help you understand your business better.
 It’s anytime better than hiring a consultant who will cost you a fortune and will take ages to understand what you want